-New Hampshire sports betting is starting to flourish, even though the state has some of the strictest gambling laws in the United States, but that didn’t stop it from legalizing and launching sports betting.
+New Hampshire sports betting is starting to flourish.
+While the state has some of the strictest gambling laws in the United States, it legalized and launched sports betting.
 The sports betting industry continues to grow throughout the United States, and New Hampshire has helped.

 Commercial and tribal casinos were not allowed to open for the longest time in New Hampshire, making launching sports betting rather difficult.
-New Hampshire is taking the approach used in the UK by allowing retail locations to offer sports betting.
+New Hampshire allows retail locations and the DraftKings mobile app to offer sports betting.

 Even though there are some strict gambling laws in the state, the sports betting laws are pretty wide open.
 Sportsbooks have plenty of freedom when offering bets, and several different sports or leagues are on the table.

 The History Behind Legal Sports Betting in New Hampshire

-New Hampshire has some very strict gambling laws in place, which dates back to 1906.
-An illegal gambling operation was launched in Rockingham Park, but it lasted only three days before the authorities shut down the operation.
+New Hampshire has some very strict gambling laws in place, which date back to 1906.
+An illegal gambling operation was launched in Rockingham Park.
+However, it lasted only three days before the authorities shut down the operation.

 In 1963, New Hampshire became the first state to legalize a lottery draw, challenging some previous gambling laws.
-Horse racing and parimutuel betting have also been outlawed in the state, with no live races scheduled.
+Horse racing and parimutuel betting are also legal, as well as charitable casinos and daily fantasy sports contests.

 When the US Supreme Court lifted the federal ban on sports betting in 2018, lawmakers in the state started to explore the sports betting industry.
 On July 12, 2019, Governor Sununu officially signed a law that allows for sports betting in New Hampshire.

-The law allows for both retail and mobile sports betting throughout the state, but there are just 15 total skins available.
-Ten of these licenses will be available for retail sports betting locations, while the other five will be for mobile operators.
+The law allows for both retail and mobile sports betting throughout the state.
+Fifteen total skins are available.
+Ten of these licenses will be available for retail sports betting locations.
+The other five will be for mobile operators.